William Gambel: Biography

 In March 1841, at the age of eighteen, Gambel set off on his own for California to collect plants and other specimens for Nuttall.
 He planned to take a more southerly route than that taken in 1834 by Nuttall and John Kirk Townsend.
-Upon reaching Independence, Missouri he joined a group of traders and headed for Santa Fe following the Santa Fe Trail.
+Upon reaching Independence, Missouri, he joined a group of traders and headed for Santa Fe, following the Santa Fe Trail.
 Gambel reached Santa Fe in June and spent the next couple months collecting plants.
-In September Gambel joined a party heading to California and accompanied them along the Old Spanish Trail, arriving in Mexican Alta California in early November, 1841, becoming the first botanist to enter California overland from the east.
+In September, Gambel joined a party heading to California and accompanied them along the Old Spanish Trail, arriving in Mexican Alta California in early November 1841, becoming the first botanist to enter California overland from the east.

 Gambel spent the next year collecting along the coast from Los Angeles up to Monterey.
-In February, 1842 he became the first botanist to collect on Santa Catalina Island off the coast of California.
+In February 1842, he became the first botanist to collect on Santa Catalina Island off the coast of California.
 In addition to plants, Gambel collected bird specimens and observed them in their habitat.
-He later published his observations in Remarks on birds observed in Upper California, with descriptions of new species(1847/1849).
+He later published his observations in Remarks on birds observed in Upper California, with descriptions of new species (1847/1849).
 The new bird species he collected included Gambel's quail (Callipepla gambelii), mountain chickadee (Parus gambeli) and Nuttall's woodpecker (Picoides nuttallii).

-By midsummer Gambel was out money and became a clerk on the US Navy ship, Cyane, commanded by Thomas ap Catesby Jones.
-For the next three years Gambel served on several navy ships, visiting Mexico, the Hawaiian Islands, Tahiti, the Marquesas Islands, Peru and Chile.
+By midsummer, Gambel was out of money and became a clerk on the US Navy ship Cyane, commanded by Thomas ap Catesby Jones.
+For the next three years, Gambel served on several navy ships, visiting Mexico, the Hawaiian Islands, Tahiti, the Marquesas Islands, Peru and Chile.
 In a letter to his mother, Gambel said he had "sailed farther than twice around the world."
-In March 1845 his ship left Chile and sailed to the East Coast via Cape Horn.
+In March 1845, his ship left Chile and sailed to the East Coast via Cape Horn.
 Gambel returned to Philadelphia by July 1845.